EmreAlbayrak/VMR2P0R0001BD/STM32F207ZG_MASTER/README.md

 As the other commands, the package starts with ">" symbol and fist digit is the "C" for IO control command type.
 The second digit is the slave ID (Joint ID / DOF ID).
 The following digit indicates the IO ID and fourth digit keeps the IO value.
 Following six digits are Null digits to match the package size for a standard package procedure.

-**Example Package: >C1M0NNNNNN** -> *Set the "Motor Enable IO" to "0 / LOW".
+**Example Package: >C1M0NNNNNN** -> *Set the "Motor Enable IO" to "0 / LOW"*

 ### 1.4.
-Move Point Command (Computer to MASTER)
+Save Point Command (Computer to MASTER)

-In "Go To Destination" commands, the package starts with ">" and it continues with "P" as a command type.
-The second element is the slave ID (Joint ID or DOF ID).
-Digit number three to ten (following 7 digits) are the destination ID.
-In the current version, there is only one destination available in the system which is Home Position and the ID is "0000000".
+The "Save Point" command package starts with ">" and it continues with "P" as a command type.
+The second element is the "C" for current position.
+Digit number three to six (following 3 digits) are point ID to save.
+In the current version point ID 000 is the home position.

-**Example: >PN########**
+**Example Package: >PC###NNNNN**

+### 1.5.
+Destination Command (Computer to MASTER)

+There are two types of "Destination" command available in current version according to the destination type and it indicated in the second digit of the string.
+For a pre-defined / saved destination, the second element should be "P" and the following three element contains the Point ID.
+For coordinat destination inputs, the second digit of the string should be "I".
+In coordinat inputs, digit number three to seven (4 digits) contains x-axis point and last four digits contains y-axis points as a destination.

+**Example Package: >DP003NNNNN** -> *Go to destination point number 003.*
+**Example Package: >DIXXXXYYYY** -> *Go to destination point input XXXX,YYYY coordinates*

 ## 2. Feedbacks (MASTER to Computer)
 Every feedback package starts with ">" character as an indicator.
 Computer software should just tooks the feedback packages starting with ">" character (FeedbackString[0]).
 MCU sends different kind of informations as a feedback (calculation results, status information etc.) for service monitoring.
 Computer software should only took the packages starting with ">" to avoid problems.